zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.5 Beta 2
+Firebird Database Server 2.5 Release Candidate One
 ==================================================

 This document is a guide to installing this package of